tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ## Fine Tuning for Impact

-Fine tuning is the process of training an existing model on new data without changing anything else like the character set or any part of the network.
+Fine tuning is the process of training an existing model on new data without changing anything else like the unicharset or any part of the network.
 Doesn't need a unicharset, script_dir, or net_spec, as they all come from the existing model.